top of page

 Dec 2022 Sarah Olson is selected as volunteer director.

-Jan 8, 2023 Key priority of VCW identified: “Seeking to serve those vulnerable to homelessness in north Spokane County who prioritize living in community.”
+Jan 8, 2023 Village Cohousing Works is chosen as a name for this new group.“Seeking to serve those vulnerable to homelessness in north Spokane County who prioritize living in community.”

 Feb 1, 2023 VCW website goes live.

 May 25, 2023 VCW signs a Memorandum of Understanding with Takesa Village Homeowners Cooperative in Mead.
-This agreement allows VCW to buy and install 10 HUD approved homes, and resell them to low-income households.
+This agreement allows VCW to install 10 HUD approved homes, and resell them to low-income households, with no development fees.

 Dec 11, 2023 First home is installed and prepared for move-in.